prospektai/event-map/README.md

     docker compose --profile prod up -d --build
     ```
 2.  **Access the application:**
-    Open your browser and navigate to `http://localhost:80`.
+    Open your browser and navigate to `https://localhost` (or `http://localhost:80` for HTTP).

+## Deployment
+The application is deployed and accessible at: [https://event-map.ocelot.lt](https://event-map.ocelot.lt)

 ### Local Development (without Docker)
 To run the application locally without Docker: